-FIG. 5.6.
-Ellipsoidal Particles in a Channel.
-We simulate both a dilute regime consisting of 100 particles interacting within a channel and a dense regime with 840 particles interacting within a channel.
-The ellipsoidal particles are represented using our trimer model.
+FIG. 5.7.
+Collective Particle Dynamics within the Channel.
+We simulate rod-like particles interacting within a channel both in a dilute regime with 100 particles and a dense regime with 1050 particles.
+The particles are represented using our trimer model.
 Shown are typical configurations of the particles in each of these regimes.